Marketing That Meets People Where They Are

 The Story Behind the Work

-Working closely with the Foundation’s executive director to bring her vision to life, we developed a series of in-park posters that are displayed at the entrance to each of Great Basin National Park’s six campgrounds.
-The goal: Talk to campers who are enjoying their Park adventures – essentially, speak to a captive, engaged audience at the peak of their enjoyment - and motivate giving.
+Working closely with the Foundation's executive director, we developed a series of in-park posters displayed at the entrance to each of Great Basin National Park's six campgrounds.
+The goal was straightforward: reach campers at the peak of their experience and motivate giving.

 PORTFOLIO 2